Have you just discovered aromatherapy or are just getting started with essential oils?

 Always pay attention to any change in your pets’ behaviour or health which might result from essential oil use and stop diffusing if you do happen to see any adverse effects

 You do need to clean your diffuser regularly.
-Your diffuser should come with cleaning instructions.
-I recommend cleaning your diffuser regularly, even if you always use the same essential oil or blend.
+Your diffuser should come with cleaning instructions, but I recommend cleaning your diffuser regularly, even if you always use the same essential oil or blend.
 Definitely clean it if you want to change to another essential oil, to avoid contaminating your new blend with the old one.
 Diffusers are generally quite easy to clean – provided you do it regularly!
 Most people who run into problems with their diffuser fail to clean it regularly – which may reduce the efficiency and lifespan of the appliance.

 It can be fun to read and learn about different essential oils and what to use each one for.
 It is possible to get carried away with the initial enthusiasm and buy a whole lot of oils that you have no idea what to do with!